• Skip to main content

 Vanuatu USD$ 2,800 This amount needs to be transferred to a commercial bank in Vanuatu.

-United Kingdom USD$ 2,900 You must be over 60 and have an existing connection to the UK.
+United Kingdom USD$ 2,900 You must be over 50 and show USD 83,000 in assets.

 Currently, over twenty countries offer some form of this type of visa.
 The programs vary in quality and complexity.
 For this reason, we strongly suggest seeking advice from a respected immigration lawyer to ensure you get the best possible outcome.
 Here are some of the countries that currently offer Passive Income Visa, Person of Independent Means Visa, Non-lucrative Visa, Retirement, or Rentista Visa programs.